MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 ## Changing the settings for a default label and prompt for justification

-For our tutorial, we'll change a couple of those policy settings so that you can see how they work:
+For this tutorial, we'll change a couple of those policy settings so that you can see how they work:

 1. For **Select the default label**, select **General**.